-- 1. The staff and volunteers shall be committed to report any case of abuse as soon as possible (within 24 hours of occurrence), and submit a written report to the SLT. - 2.
-In the event of abuse occurring, or reporting about abuse by an employee or a volunteer, the SLT shall be informed in writing.
-The SLT will consequently form an internal investigation committee to take the appropriate action, taking into consideration the specifics of each case. - 3.
-The person who is believed to be a violator will be given the right to defend or explain themselves. - 4.
+- 3. The person subject of concern will be given the right to defend or explain themselves, seek Union or legal advice. - 4.
 The investigation committee will determine the necessary measures and the cases that require obtaining legal, medical, or other assistance. - 5.
-In case of the availability of clear indicators and evidence that prove involvement in an incident of abuse, the violator will be stopped from working on a temporary basis until a final decision is made, depending on the type of abuse and its implications. - 6.
-If the claim is proved invalid, the claimant bears full responsibility and will be subject to disciplinary actions as contained in item 7 below.
-However, this should not discourage anyone in following up any suspicions of violation of the children's rights.
+In case of the availability of clear indicators and evidence that prove involvement in an incident of abuse, the violator will be stopped from working on a temporary basis until a final decision is made, depending on the type of abuse and its implications.

-n confirmation of the involvement of the person in any form of abuse, the disciplinary or punitive will include: 1 Specialized awareness and professional supervision.
-2 Oral alert.
-3 Written alert 4 Warning.
-5 Ultimatum.
-6 Dispensing with the services of the employee or volunteer.
-7 Making a formal complaint against him/her to the judicial authorities.
-8 If the defendant's innocence is proved, then it becomes BethBC's duty and the right of the employee to undertake procedures of rehabilitation with the claimant in a way determined by the SLT.
-9 In case the perpetrator is neither an employee nor a volunteer at BethBC, the authorized parties related to children and Childhood Protection Network should be informed in order to take the necessary actions to protect the assaulted child, so the child's best interests shall be the fundamental criteria that will guide the decisions of BethBC's SLT in this regard.
-Pledg ge and Commitment I, the undersigned, being an employee/volunteer at BethBC, having read and reviewed the document of BethBC Policies and Principles for Child Protection; and having been given ample opportunity to discuss the document, I confess in front of the undersigned witness who is present, that I am aware of all the components of the policies, principles and procedures for child protection of BethBC which I have signed.
-I do agree and pledge to commit to all items contained therein and respect them while I am involved in all the activities, whether inside or outside BethBC.
-Name: Signature: Witnes s: Signature: Date: This po plicy will be reviewed every two years: Approv ved by Bethlehem Bible College Board on:
+- 6. If the claim is proved invalid and malicious, the claimant bears full responsibility and will be subject to disciplinary actions as contained in item 7 below.
+However, this should not discourage anyone in following up any suspicions of violation of the children's rights. - 7.
+Upon confirmation of the involvement of the person in any form of abuse, the disciplinary or punitive actions may include: - 1 Specialized awareness and professional supervision. - 2 Verbal Warning - 3 Written Warnings - 4 Final Warning - 5 Dispensing with the services of the employee or volunteer. - 6 Making a formal complaint against him/her to the judicial authorities. - 7 If the defendant's innocence is proved, then it becomes BethBC's duty and the right of the employee to undertake procedures of rehabilitation with the claimant in a way determined by the HR manager and the SLT. - 8 In case the perpetrator is neither an employee nor a volunteer at BethBC, the authorized parties related to children and Childhood Protection Network should be informed in order to take the necessary actions to protect the victim, so the child's best interests shall be the fundamental criteria that will guide the decisions of BethBC's SLT in this regard.